Define morphological models with neat.PhysTree

 # initialize and run the simplified model, set input locations as stored in `c_locs`

-c_sim_tree.addIClamp(c_locs[0], 0.01, 5., 50.)
+c_sim_tree.add_i_clamp(c_locs[0], 0.01, 5., 50.)

-c_sim_tree.addDoubleExpSynapse(c_locs[1], .2, 3., 0.)
+c_sim_tree.add_double_exp_synapse(c_locs[1], .2, 3., 0.)

-c_sim_tree.setSpikeTrain(0, 0.002, [20.,22.,28.,28.5,29.,30.,31.])
+c_sim_tree.set_spiketrain(0, 0.002, [20.,22.,28.,28.5,29.,30.,31.])

-c_sim_tree.storeLocs(c_locs, name='rec locs')
+c_sim_tree.store_locs(c_locs, name='rec locs')

 res_reduced = c_sim_tree.run(60.)